 Change of Committee Membership Process: If a change needs to be made to a student's approved Oral Qualifying Examination Committee, a new Nomination of Committee form should be submitted as soon as possible in R'Grad.
-If the Chair of the committee is being changed, the Dissertation/Thesis Committee Nomination form must be accompanied by a memo of explanation via email to the Graduate Program Coordinator.
-In order to meet Graduate Division Deadlines, all changes to the committee should be submitted to the Graduate Program Coordinator as early as possible, but no later than two weeks in advance of the exam date.
+If the Chair of the committee is being changed, the Dissertation/Thesis Committee Nomination form must be accompanied by a memo of explanation via email to Kim at kim@ece.ucr.edu.
+In order to meet Graduate Division Deadlines, all changes to the committee should be submitted to the Graduate Student Services Advisor as early as possible, but no later than two weeks in advance of the exam date.

-• Additional information for the Qualifying Exam can be found at https://graduate.ucr.edu/regulations-and-procedures#doctoral
+Additional information for the Qualifying Exam can be found at https://graduate.ucr.edu/regulations-and-procedures#doctoral